bankrupcy/direnv/docs/hook.md

 # Setup

 For direnv to work properly it needs to be hooked into the shell.
-Each shell has its own extension mechanism:
+Each shell has its own extension mechanism.

+Once the hook is configured, restart your shell for direnv to be activated.

 ## BASH